-- Check outdoor faucets for leaks.
+Check outdoor faucets for leaks.
 If any water leaks inside the home when you turn on an outside faucet, it could mean that a pipe froze during the winter.
 Turn off the water line that supplies the outdoor faucet, or if you are unsure of where that’s located, turn off the main water valve to your home to prevent water damage.
-Then call Same Day Service Plumbing, Heating & Air immediately to take a look.
+Then call Hawthorne Plumbing immediately to take a look.

-While there are many things you can do around your home this spring to maintain and inspect your plumbing, we’re more than happy to do these for you.
+While there are many things you can do around your home this spring to maintain and inspect your plumbing, the pros at Hawthorne Plumbing are more than happy to do these for you.
 Consider having one of our professionals do a walk-through to make sure everything is working properly